dart-lang/language/working/333 - shared memory multithreading/shared_native_memory.md

 guarantee this property by inserting appropriate barriers when creating objects, however that would be a waste for objects that are mostly used in an isolate-local manner.
-Instead, given current restriction that only trivially-shareable (deeply immutable objects) can be placed into shared-fields implementations can instead choose to implement shared fields using _store-release_ and _load-acquire_ atomic operations.
+Instead, given current restriction that only deeply immutable objects can be placed into shared-fields implementations can instead choose to implement shared fields using _store-release_ and _load-acquire_ atomic operations.
 This would guarantee happens-before ordering for initializing stores.
 We however do not _require_